If you have an audience, some of them want email from you

-Publishing companions don’t build authority, but email is a universal channel for content.
+Publishing Companions don’t build authority, but email is a universal channel for content.
 This format is really only meant for communication.
-Your content will have to do the heavy lifting of authority generation.
+Your content will have to do the heavy lifting to generate authority.

-Pro Tip: Give your newsletter subscribers access or notice of your new content before you promote it to the public.
-This will help you to build a closer relationship with your audience, and hopefully get some feedback to adjust the work before the larger push.
+Pro tip: Give your newsletter subscribers access or notice of new content before you promote it to the public.
+This will help you build a closer relationship with the audience, and hopefully you’ll get some feedback to adjust the work before the larger push.

-The most popular kind of newsletter out there.
-It combines recent content like the Publishing Companion with some curated content and possibly a short note as well.
+The most popular kind of newsletter is the Weekly (or Monthly) Standard.
+It combines recent content (like the Publishing Companion) with some curated content and possibly a short note as well.
 The curated content could be community-sourced, related articles, or content from your archives.
-A Standard is as effective as the work put in.
-A multi-hour read like Evergreen Business Fortnightly or a comedic tone like the Hustle both bring a unique personality and authority to their newsletters.
-This sets them apart from the competition and helps cement their authority by signaling the time and effort they put in.
+A Standard is as effective as the work put into it.
+A multi-hour read like Evergreen Business Fortnightly or a comedic tone like The Hustle both bring unique personality and authority to their newsletters.
+This sets them apart from the competition and helps cement their authority by signaling the time and effort put into them.

-Pro Tip: Subscriber-only content and quality curation is the best way to quickly establish your newsletter as something worth reading.
-Focus on exclusive content first and follow up your plan there with a goal to get people sharing your curated articles.
-Use a link shortener like Bit.ly to track and confirm your shares.
+Pro tip: Subscriber-only content and quality curation are the best ways to quickly establish your newsletter as something worth reading.
+Focus on exclusive content first and follow up your plan with a goal to encourage people to share your curated articles.
+Use a link shortener like Bit.ly to track and confirm shares.

-The Next Steps: Have an exclusive online event or contest just for your subscribers.
-This will give you a chance to test your list engagement with something that could bring in leads.
+Next steps: Schedule an exclusive online event or contest just for your subscribers.
+This will give you a chance to test your list engagement in a way that could bring in leads.
 Target those that participate with additional offers to help turn them into prospects.

-Many newsletters get started as a Standard before ever finding out what their customers want to hear.
+Many newsletters start out as a Standard before their publishers find out what the customers want to hear.
 Continue to get to know your audience by asking for article submissions and questions.

 The Personal Letter

-A Personal Letter is a powerful option for authorities who already have decent size followings (500+).
-It acts as a strong polarizing force, binding your fans closer to you.
-Over time, it will lean out your list while raising engagement.
-These are normally written in a very casual or personal style; often as a direct letter to the reader.
-Personal Letters are best saved for established authorities simply because they take longer than any other type of newsletter.
-Thirty minutes or even a full hour each day will need to be dedicated to writing the newsletter if you’re going for our recommended daily publishing.
-A weekly letter should be a bit longer than a daily, but will still take a ~2 hours each week.
+A Personal Letter is a powerful option for authorities who already have large enough followings (500+).
+It acts as a strong force binding your fans closer to you.
+Over time, it will reduce your list size while increasing the level of engagement.
+These are normally written in a very casual or personal style, often as a direct letter to the reader.
+Personal Letters are best used by established authorities simply because they take longer than any other type of newsletter.
+Thirty minutes or even a full hour each day will need to be dedicated to writing the newsletter, if you want to publish daily as we recommend.
+A weekly letter should be a bit longer than a daily, but will still take a few hours each week.

-The good news is that you’re able to prove your authority directly to your readers every time you send one of these.
-While this style may be less effective in growing your audience size, it is an incredibly effective way to build authority with your existing fans.
-If your audience grows quickly while writing in this form, then you know you’ve got the right content.
+The good news is that you’re able to prove your authority directly to readers every time you send one.
+While this style may be less effective in growing your audience size, it is a very effective way to build authority with existing fans.
+If your audience grows quickly while you’re writing in this form, then you know you’ve got the right content.

-Pro Tip: Start using your newsletter as a sounding board for new ideas, blog posts, and products.
-Ask your audience questions as often as you can to build a better view of your readership.
+Pro tip: Start using your newsletter as a sounding board for new ideas, blog posts, and products.
+Ask the audience questions as often as you can to build a better view of your readership.

-If you haven’t set up any automation software or email drip campaigns, you should.
-Consider setting up an initial campaign made up of 5-10 of your best newsletters to send to new subscribers.
+Next steps: If you haven’t set up any automation software or email drip campaigns, you should.
+Consider setting up an initial campaign with 5 or 10 of your best newsletters to send to new subscribers.
 This lets you put your best foot forward when they decide to subscribe.

-While picking out the right kind of newsletter is tough, picking the right software to send it with can seem downright impossible.
+While picking out the right kind of newsletter is tough, picking the right software to send it can seem downright impossible.
 Dozens of reputable and successful companies provide email marketing software and some of them even build it into other marketing tools like automation suites or CRMS.
-Luckily, I’ve narrow the search down to a few simple rules.
+Luckily, we’ve narrowed the search down to a few simple rules.

 You still need a newsletter.
 Use MailChimp.
 It’s simple – Just follow any of the hundreds of online tutorials on how to use it.
-It’s powerful – MailChimp is a solid product with a lot of features, there’s a reason they’re the market leader.
-And it’s free – Up to 2,000 contacts with unlimited sends per month.
+It’s powerful – MailChimp is a solid product with a lot of features, that’s the reason they’re the market leader.
+And, it’s free – Up to 2,000 contacts with unlimited sends per month.
 If you’re above that, consider a less-pricey option or be prepared to pay a premium for some features.

 ActiveCampaign is great software.
-It’s got a lot (maybe too many) features, but I hear a lot of good things about their automation and email.
-They don’t have a free offering like MailChimp, but they’re a great middle group between good automation and ease of use.
+It has many (maybe too many) features, but we hear a lot of good things about their automation and email.
+They don’t have a free offering like MailChimp, but they’re a great middle choice between good automation and ease of use.